Candidate Captured Interstellar Objects in the Solar System: Introduction

-We will address these limitations by designing new models and simulations that incorporate long-term effects on orbital elements and interstellar binary objects (ISBOs).
-The paper is as follows: First, we analytically describe the capture from a gravitational slingshot for single ISOs, and similarly for the capture of ISBOs via the Hills mechanism.
-We then describe the N-body simulations we use to investigate the capture rate and orbital element distributions of Type 8 ISOs.
-Next, we present the results of the N-body simulations and compare them to our analytical results and known solar system objects.
-Finally, we discuss the significance of our results and future avenues of research.
+The paper is as follows: First, we describe the N-body simulations used to investigate the capture rate and orbital element distributions of bound ISOs.
+This is divided into three parts: checking the isotropic distribution after scattering by the Sun, Monte Carlo N-body capture simulations, and long-period simulations of ejection.
+Then we present our results and compare them to the analytical results of \citet{Dehnen_2021}.
+We also compare the resulting steady-state population to known objects in the Solar System.
+Finally, we discuss the significance of our results.